testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

 ### ⚪️ 4.
-Test a scenario of message batch
+Test processing of messag batch of messages

 🏷&nbsp; **Tags:** `draft`

 :white_check_mark:  **Do:** Test how the system process a batch of messages, specifically a number that is bigger than a single fetch (rabbit config key, sqs).
 Different than single message, why (re-fetch fails..., some message didn't finish).

-Ideas: Ths sub-case of a single failure which might not trigger bringing more, assert that the last messages are also processed
+Ideas: Ths sub-case of a single failure which might not trigger bringing more, assert that the last messages are also processed, streaming

 <br/>